See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 A default The basic and advanced renderers use palettes for applying color to units.
 A palette is simply an

-RGBA values in the range [0,255].
-Helper functions are provided for creating palettes, for example
+array of RGBA values in the range [0,255].
+Helper functions are provided for creating palettes, for

-specified using a set of bounds.
-Typically the calculated layout bounds can be used to align the
+space to the specified using a set of bounds.
+Typically the calculated layout bounds can be used to

-This image shows (from left to right) The raytrace renderer also supports Signed Distance Field unit types, which can be used to add
+materials.
+This image shows (from left to right) Colored Glass Isotropic Materials The raytrace renderer also supports Signed Distance Field unit types, which can be used to add

 Initialization